Felix-Voyle/Game-reviewer-ms3/README.md

 - As a first time visitor I want to be able to easily register

   i.
+Registration is straightforward and massages are flashed to help a user if they have for example not entered matching passwords.

 - As a first time visitor I want to be able to create my first review easily

-  i.
+  i. reviews are easily created (once logged in).
+Through the data accessed via the RawG api you can then post your review to the site.

-- As a first time visitor I want to be able to see top rated games
+- As a first time visitor I want to be able to see rated games

   i.
+Reviews of games can be accessed regardless of being a registered user or not

 #### Returning visitor Goals
 - As a returning visitor I want to be able to update or edit a previous review